950288/WikiBreeze/README.md

     end
 ```

-The front-end WebEditor sends HTTP requests to the back-end to retrieve and update page content.
-The back-end reads and writes to the file system to access and modify the pages on disk.
+The front-end WebEditor sends HTTP requests to the back-end to retrieve and update the edited content.
+The backend reads and writes automatically generated data files in real time and synchronizes the changes to the wiki code.

 ## Technology Stack 🛠️